proycon/lexmatch/README.md

 Instead of a lexicon you can also provide the patterns to query on the command line using ``--query``.

-By default, you will get a TSV file with a column for the text, the occurrence count, and one with the begin position for each match (dynamic columns):
+By default, you will get a TSV file with a column for the text, the occurrence count, and one with the begin position (UTF-8 byte position) for each match (dynamic columns):

 ```
 $ lexmatch --query good --query bad /nettmp/republic.short.txt